jnferner/blog/source/_drafts/theories-of-consciousness.md

 [^4]: The simulation hypothesis, which has surprisingly many parallels to conventional religions once you look for them, is the only one I can of that does not require Cartesian Dualism.
 This was today's edgy hot take, maybe I'll go into this in detail another day.

+[^5]: A cool example of this is [hemispatial neglect](https://pubmed.ncbi.nlm.nih.gov/3205302/)

-[^5]: If this is not relatable, try listing something else.
+[^6]: If this is not relatable, try listing something else.
 The important part for this exercise is that all methodical approaches must fail to produce all items and you must in the end solely rely on whatever your brain is doing when you're just trying to remember.
 Think tip-of-the-tongue phenomenon.

+[^7]: And possibly "wall", until the day he throws a plate at the wall and learns that the wall is in fact not responsible for the bouncy characteristic of certain materials, instead getting his "scolding" symbol activated

+[^8]: Or more specifically a heterarchy, which is an organization where an item cannot have a unique rank in comparison to others.
+The item has either no rank or multiple different ones.